erri120/lotus/README.md

 *Controller Vibration During Sex* - `Disabled`

 (If you don't want Creature animations use the `Fade to Black During Sex` options or don't play this quest)

-### Beastess

-(Skip this step if you don't want bestiality in your game or you just don't wanna use this mod)

-**Beastess Setup**:

-Enable or Disable Mod

-Click `Enable or Disable Mod` then click `Accept`

-Close the MCM and wait for a message that begins `You feel a dark power...`

-Click `Ok`

 ### Spell Research